How to Dehydrate & Freeze-Dry Strawberries for Backpacking

 How long will dehydrated or freeze-dried strawberries last?

-- Dehydrated strawberries can be stored for one year in an airtight container kept in a cool, dry, dark area.
+- Dehydrated strawberries can be stored in an airtight container in a cool, dry, dark area for one year.

 How do I use dehydrated or freeze-dried strawberries in backpacking meals?